2021 Undergraduate and Master’s Graduate Recognition

-The Penn Engineering Class of 2021 virtual celebration video and roll call site will premiere here on Friday, May 14 at 10:00AM ET and will remain publicly available to view at your convenience.
+The Penn Engineering Class of 2021 virtual celebration video and roll call is available here.

-Engineering undergraduate and master’s students who complete their degree requirements between Dec 2020-Dec 2021 will be invited to participate in this virtual recognition.
-Aug 2020 CIT master’s graduates will also be included.
+Engineering undergraduate and master’s students who completed their degree requirements between Dec 2020-Dec 2021 were invited to participate in this virtual recognition.
+Aug 2020 CIT master’s graduates were also included.